oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/402-MobileLab.md

 ### Prerequisites ###
 - Loyalty management MBE created in the previous lab.
-- Mock data and custom code.
+- Complete custome API with all required endpoints for your use.
+(It is ready for you.)

 ----

 #### Create custom APIs and define its endpoints for loyalty management ####
-To be Described.
 In this lab, you will create a custom API for loayalty managment.
-In fact, we need 3 custome APIs like ~~~ for the loyalty management.
-Creating customer APIs are the same job.
-So, here you will experience developing one customer API called "--".
-All other custom APIs are ready and provided for your use in this lab.
+In fact, we need to define serveral endpoints for the custome API for offer information query, QR code creation and offer result update.
+Creating endpoints are the same jobs.
+So, here you will create one endpoint for the query of the specific offer information.
+We will provide the completed custom API with all endpoints for your use in this lab.

+	{
+    "id": 10001,
+    "name": "Samsam Galaxy Offer",
+    "points": 6000,
+    "message": "Exchange 6000 points for 10% discount of Samsam Mobile Phone", "productid": 20001,
+    "productname": "Samsam Galaxy 7",
+    "productprice": 1000,
+    "productimage": "20001.jpg",
+    "productdesc": "The best Android phone in the galaxy" }

 #### Associate the APIs with the loyalty management MBE ####
 To be Described.